top of page

 You may be struggling to find the motivation to organize your space, and you may wish you had the motivation to organize this space, but you just can’t seem to find it.

-If you are one of the 15% of people globally who is neurodivergent, you are no stranger to difficulty with organization as a result of deficiencies in executive functioning—
+If you are one of the 15% of people globally who identify as neurodivergent, you're no stranger to difficulties with organization due to executive functioning challenges—such as memory, planning, and initiating tasks.

-These difficulties may result in challenges within the workplace and academic setting.
-A neurodiversity-affirming therapist or coach can support you with streamlining systems and processes so you can get back on track.
+These difficulties may result in challenges within the workplace, home, and academic settings.
+A neurodiversity-affirming therapist or coach can support you in developing organization systems that actually work for your brain.

-Let’s delve further into the connection between neurodivergence and organization, how this affects you, and the strategies you can use to simplify your space and life.
+Let’s delve further into the link between neurodivergence and organization, how this affects you, and the organization strategies that can help simplify your life and space

-Organization is one of the core components of executive functioning, which is a set of mental processes that are needed to plan, focus, and work toward your goals.
+Organization is one of the core components of executive functioning, a set of mental processes that are needed to plan, focus, and work toward your goals.

-In the context of executive functioning, organization involves the ability to arrange various aspects of your life and space in such a way that it allows for easy access and use of information.
+In terms of executive functioning, organization means the ability to arrange your time, tasks, and environment in a way that reduces chaos and supports functionality.

 Understanding Neurodivergence